 Supervision.
 Interns work with a multidisciplinary team and provide supervision to members of the team on the implementation of behaviorally-based intervention.
 In some cases, interns may have the opportunity to supervise a practicum student.

 Professional Skills and Development.
 Professional skills and development begin during the first week of the internship and are continuously evaluated throughout the year.
 After an initial self-assessment is completed, specific goals and objectives will be established.
 These targeted areas will be reviewed and discussed during individual supervision.

 The intern is provided with four hours of individual and group supervision each week throughout the training year.
 The intern will be assigned to work with a primary supervisor and a supplemental supervisor.
-The primary supervisor will supervise the intern on individual and group therapy assessment, the research project and general internship issues.
-The secondary supervisor will supervise the intern on family therapy and case management.
-Group supervision, including all Devereux interns, is also offered on a bi-weekly basis.
+The primary supervisor will supervise the intern on individual and group therapy, the research project and general internship issues.
+The secondary supervisor will supervise the intern on assessment, family therapy and case management.

 Desired Intern Qualifications and Competencies

 The ideal intern candidate will have experience in providing evidenced based practices to children and adolescents, the ability to conceptualize a case from a CBT framework, and experience in administering a variety of assessments to children and adolescents.
 The ideal candidate will be trained in behavioral principles and have the ability to apply behavioral interventions.
 Intern candidates should have strong consultation skills and be able to work collaboratively with a multidisciplinary team.
 Additionally, intern candidates will be able to conduct independent research (e.g., conceptualization, methodology, and analysis).